 Since 1 April 2020, private landlords in England and Wales have been unable to legally let a property on an assured tenancy agreement unless it has a minimum rating of ‘E’ on the Energy Performance Certificate (EPC) – or unless an exemption for the property has been registered.

-This is under the Domestic Minimum Energy Efficiency Standard (MEES) Regulations, which were introduced by the Government in April 2018, when it became illegal for any property to be let privately on an assured tenancy agreement or to have a tenancy renewed if it was rated ‘F’ or ‘G’ on the EPC.
+This is under the Domestic Minimum Energy Efficiency Standard (MEES), which was introduced by the Government in April 2018, when it became illegal for any property to be let privately on an assured tenancy agreement or to have a tenancy renewed if it was rated ‘F’ or ‘G’ on the EPC.
 From April 2020, that was extended to include existing tenancies as well.

 The more energy efficient your property, the better for tenants who want lower energy bills and are increasingly looking for eco-friendly properties to make their home.
 And although it will require some financial outlay on your part, implementing energy efficiency measures should pay off in the longer term.
 Find out more in our ‘Ultimate guide to having an eco-friendly property’.